dora-team/fourkeys/METRICS.md

   FROM four_keys.deployments) deployments ON deployments.day = last_three_months.day;
 ```

-Now we have a full picture of the last three months, and will use this to calculate the frequency.
+Now we have a full picture of the last three months and will use this to calculate the frequency.
 To do this we have to decide what each bucket means.

-- Daily: Over the last three months, the median number of days per week with deployments is equal to or greater than three.
-Ie, most working days have deployments.
+- **Daily**: Over the last three months, the median number of days per week with deployments is equal to or greater than three; ie, most working days have deployments.
-- Weekly: Over the last three months, the median number of days per week with deployments is at least 1.
-Ie, most weeks have at least one deployment.
+- **Weekly**: Over the last three months, the median number of days per week with deployments is at least 1; ie, most weeks have at least one deployment.
-- Monthly:  Over the last three months, the median number of deployments per month is at least 1.
-Ie, most months have at least one deployment.
+- **Monthly**:  Over the last three months, the median number of deployments per month is at least 1; ie, most months have at least one deployment.
-- Yearly: Any frequency slower than Monthly.
+- **Yearly**: Any frequency slower than Monthly.
 This is the else statement and will default to Yearly if the above conditions are not met.

 ```sql
 WITH last_three_months AS